ilyasergey/YSC2229/source/week-01b_exercises.rst

 * :ref:`exercise-tail_rec`:
   Reflections on tail-recursive functions.

-* :ref:`exercise-merlin-sort-desc`: Experimenting with insertion sort.
+* :ref:`exercise-sort-desc`: Sorting in a descendent order.